sparky713/ToDo/README.md

 - As a user, I want to be able to remove a task from my to-do list
 - As a user, I want to be able to view all my tasks in my to-do list
 - As a user, I want to be able to set a deadline for my tasks
-- As a user, I want to be able to set and receive notifications/alarms for the tasks I choose
 - As a user, I want to be able to set a start and end time for my courses
-- As a user, I want to be able to set the dates for my courses
-- As a user, I want to be able to view a courses timetable
-- As a user, I want to be able to add external links to my courses